LIT-Protocol/docs/docs/SDK/Explanation/authentication/sessionSigs/authMethods/overview.md

 :::note

 Generating `SessionSigs` using various authentication methods is still in active development, so things may change.
-To stay up-to-date, always use the latest version of the Lit SDK and connect to the `serrano` testnet.
+To stay up-to-date, always use the latest version of the Lit JS SDK.

 :::